 Cindy's Touchstone is a remarkable little look into Johnny's head, a tag to the pilot episode where he's still on his feet despite the bullet in his back and struggling to make sense of his feelings about his father and brother, and the offer of co-ownership of the ranch.

 I love Whistle's stories and can recommend all of them, including her AUs where she writes such a convincing young Johnny who even at ten or eleven, has the seeds of Johnny Madrid in him.
 Of her Lancer Stories, I particularly love Holly Night (my favourite Lancer Christmas story) and No Place Like Home

 Shelley's The Stray is a painful look at what happens when an old friend of Johnny's turns up from the past.
 Every chapter of this story has at least one sentence in it of astonishing beauty.
-But best of all is her latest: No Good Deed is a Lancer classic.
+But best of all is No Good Deed Goes Unpunished - a Lancer classic.

 Pretty pilots and snarky scientists – what's not to love about Stargate Atlantis?
 Sheppard-McKay is my pairing of choice and here's a few of the stories that make this a great fandom.

 For one of the great fandom classics, read Written By The Victors by Speranza: a tour-de-force that's clever and well written and all round brilliant.

 For the John who lurks below that charming exterior, the John who kills over 60 Genii in "The Storm/The Eye" in series one, the implacable ruthless killer, read Exigencies by Rivier, who not only is a damn fine writer, but turned out in real life to be a close work colleague of mine.
 Rivier and I may have fought over things like headcount and budgets, but we sure as hell bonded over the wonder that is John and Rodney.
 Riv's locked down her journal now, but is cool about copies of her stories being shared.
 So if you want a copy email me.